Update: The couple has since parted ways.

 Howley: “I don’t know.
 We’re past that point now where dates are numbered.
 Goes day by day now.
 I’m not dating anyone else.
 I don’t have anything planned at the moment.”

 Ashe: “I would like our next day to actually be something.
 Going somewhere and doing something.
 I know I’m seeing him tonight and we’re going to parties.
-I would like to go to dinner.”
+I would like it go to dinner.”

 On a scale of 1-10, will this relationship last?